irynapp/cohort-analysis/README.md

 ### Design Choices/Assumptions

-* All dates are stored in UTC format, but grouping are handled in a configurable timezone (ex: PDT).
+* All dates are stored in UTC format, but groupings are handled in a configurable timezone (ex: PDT).
-* Only process registered users.
+* Processes only registered users.
 If order.csv contains user that is not found in customers.csv, this user is dropped.
-* Provide list of time zones to choose from.
+* Provides list of time zones to choose from.
-* Allow user to specify input and output files.
+* Allows user to specify input and output files.
-* Default number of cohorts for report is 8.
-Allow user to specify any integer larger then 0.
-If this number exceeds number of weeks possible to produce based on the custsomers.csv data, the later will be used as max cohort number.
+* Default number of cohorts for report is 8; allows user to specify any integer > 0.
+If the number exceeds number of weeks possible to produce based on the custsomers.csv data, the later will be used as max cohort number.
-* Cohort ranges calculated based on the max and min dates in customers.csv
+* Cohort ranges are calculated based on the max and min dates in customers.csv
-* Number of bucket day ranges (0-6 days, 7-13 days, etc) based on the number of cohort ranges (number of buckets = number of cohorts)
+* Number of bucket day ranges (0-6 days, 7-13 days, etc) is based on the number of cohort ranges (number of buckets = number of cohorts)
-* All the date related manipulations involved date and time objects (not just date).
+* All the date related manipulations involve date and time objects (not just date).
 * Percent metrics have 2 decimal points - precision is better this way (example: 1.98% instead of 2%)

-###TESTING
+###Testing

 Tested with Python 2.7